findy-network/findy-network.github.io/content/en/blog/low-hanging-performance/index.md

    those places where it's called.
 1. **Heap allocations are computationally expensive**.
 (We out-scope garbage collection algorithms because they're such a significant topic that even one book is insufficient.
-Still it's good to know that heap allocation [pressurize a garbage collector](https://www.jetbrains.com/help/dotmemory/Analysis_Overview_Page.html#high-gc-pressure).)
+Still, it's good to know that heap allocation [pressurize a garbage collector](https://www.jetbrains.com/help/dotmemory/Analysis_Overview_Page.html#high-gc-pressure).)
 1. **Minimize the problem space at every level of abstraction** and the need